Considering a Postbaccalaureate Premedical Program

-The term "postbaccalaureate” describes programs that begin after an undergraduate degree and are designed specifically to support the transition from an undergraduate to a professional school, such as a medical school, as well as enhance an applicant’s competitiveness for admission.
-There are several types of programs available designed to address a particular need or deficiency, such as academic record enhancement, career change, MCAT® exam prep, as well as programs for underrepresented or disadvantaged students.
+The term "postbaccalaureate” describes programs that begin after you’ve completed an undergraduate degree and are designed specifically to support the transition to a professional school, such as a medical school, as well as enhance an applicant’s competitiveness for admission.
+There are several types of programs which are designed to address a particular need, such as academic record enhancement, career change, MCAT® exam prep, as well as programs for underrepresented students.

 Will a postbaccalaureate program improve my chances of getting into medical school?

-It depends on the strength of the program, whether the program has a linkage agreement with a medical school, and most important, how successfully you complete the program.
+It depends on how successful you are in the program and how you’re able to articulate what you’ve learned and how you’ve grown from the experience.
 If you do well, you’ll demonstrate successful completion of premedical requirements, as well as a continued commitment to your goal of a career in medicine.
-If you have the opportunity, take upper-level course work to show that you can handle advanced material.
-According to Grace M. Hershman, director of Postbaccalaureate Premedical Programs at Temple University, “Competition for admission to medical school is intense, so performing extremely well in a rigorous premedical postbaccalaureate program will demonstrate to medical school admissions committees that you are able to sustain a high-level of academic achievement.”
+If you have the opportunity, take upper-level coursework to show that you can handle advanced material.
+According to Grace M. Hershman, director of Postbaccalaureate Premedical Programs at Temple University School of Medicine, “Competition for admission to medical school is intense, so performing extremely well in a rigorous premedical postbaccalaureate program will demonstrate to medical school admissions committees that you are able to sustain a high-level of academic achievement.”

 How do I find the program that’s best for me?

-It’s a good idea to talk to your pre-health advisor or the admissions dean at the medical schools you’re interested in about whether a postbaccalaureate program would enhance your application.
-If you have a specific weakness, look for a program that specifically addresses it.
-There are programs available to enhance the various types of deficiencies many applicants face.
-You can search by program type in the AAMC’s free Postbaccalaureate Premedical Programs database.
+It’s a good idea to talk to your pre-health advisor or the admissions offices at the medical schools you’re interested in about whether a postbaccalaureate program would enhance your application.
+If you have a specific weakness, look for a program that addresses it.
+You can search by program type in the AAMC’s free database.

 What are the financial considerations involved with this type of program?

-Postbaccalaureate programs can be expensive and may require you to finance some or all of the tuition through loans.
-If you continue directly from the program to medical school and residency, be sure to remember that interest from these loans will continue to accrue throughout your education and residency and result in substantial education debt.
-Speak to the financial aid officer at your school or the institution you plan to attend to learn the full financial implications involved.
+Postbaccalaureate programs can be expensive and may require you to finance the cost of the program through loans.
+If you borrow unsubsidized federal loans and continue directly from the program to medical school and residency, remember that interest from these loans will continue to accrue throughout your education and residency and can result in substantial education debt.
+If you are not able to borrow federal loans for the program, you may need to borrow private loans, which work differently than federal loans.
+To review the differences between federal and private funding, review this FIRST .
+You can also speak to the financial aid officer at your school or the institution you plan to attend to learn about financing options and the financial implications that may be involved.